 6/ Show the animals in their environment

 Often by taking a step back and looking at the whole picture, rather than just the animal itself, you can capture something more meaningful, and a little bit different from the images everyone else is taking.
-The photo above was even shortlisted for the Wildlife Photographer of the Year Award in 2017!
+Both the photo above and the one below were even shortlisted for the Wildlife Photographer of the Year Awards!

 7/ Think about what’s in the background